SAMtoBAM/PAQman/README.md

 Because of this the different and important metrics that they calculate are often overlooked making it difficult to fully evaluate an assembly and have a complete image of quality  <br/>
 This is where GenomEval steps in:

-GenomeEval combines a set of tools that each evaluate their own important metrics and provides you with a summary of the compiled results <br/>
+GenomeEval primarily combines a set of tools that each evaluate their own important metrics and provides you with a summary of the compiled results <br/>
 Now if you ever run an assembler, GenomEval can be your next step for comprehensive genome evaluation statistics <br/>
 Additionally GenomEval only requires what most people already has access to for the assembly process so there is not need to gather more data <br/>